eldiablo1981/WORLD-OF-TRADES/README.md

 <br>
 <br>
 Just a little information:<br>
 I already added my games and my data.
-But it will be very easy to modify them with yours.<br>
+But it will be very easy to modify them with yours.
+(MAX 20 Seconds)<br>
 That's the GOAL<br>
 <br>
 <br>